 Example Google Home Commands for Controlling Honeywell Thermostats

 - Okay Google, raise thermostat temperature.
-Raises thermostat setting by two degrees.
+Raises thermostat setting by several degrees.

 - Hey Google, lower thermostat temperature.
-Lowers thermostat temperature setting by two degrees.
+Lowers thermostat temperature setting by several degrees.

-Note that the Honeywell TCC skill on Amazon Alexa appears not to currently support questions that ask for status aspects of the thermostats (indoor temperature and humidity, current program settings, status of furnace fan, et al).
-We hope that such questions can be asked of Google Home in the initial release of the Honeywell ability, whenever it comes.
-Any initial ability offering should be able to respond appropriately to the following questions.
+Note that the Honeywell TCC ability on Google Home appears to not currently support questions that ask for some status aspects of the thermostats (humidity, current program settings, status of furnace fan, et al).
+We hope that such questions can be asked of Google Home in subsequent releases of the Honeywell ability.
+Any ability offering should be able to respond appropriately to the following questions.